kleinee/jns/README.md

 You will be asked to enter a password and to verify it.
 We will use this password as the password for our notebook server.
 Once verified, passwd() prints out a password hash.
 Note down the hash as we will use it in the server configuration.

 ## Parallel Computing
-I installed ipyparrallel for completeness but have not used it yet.
+I installed ipyparallel for completeness but have not used it yet.
 Take a look at the project's GitHub repository at https://github.com/ipython/ipyparallel.

     pip install ipyparallel